nkrider7/rapidcuts/README.md

 - [Authors](#authors)
 - [Acknowledgments](#acknowledgments)

-## 🧐 Problem Statement <a name = "problem_statement"></a>
+## 🧐 Problem Statement <a name = "main"></a>

 It is useful to design and follow a specific format when writing a problem statement.
 While there are several options for doing this, the following is a simple and straightforward template often used in Business Analysis to maintain focus on defining the problem.

-- IDEAL: This section is used to describe the desired or “to be” state of the process or product.
-At large, this section should illustrate what the expected environment would look like once the solution is implemented.
-- REALITY: This section is used to describe the current or “as is” state of the process or product.
-- CONSEQUENCES: This section is used to describe the impacts on the business if the problem is not fixed or improved upon.
-  This includes costs associated with loss of money, time, productivity, competitive advantage, and so forth.

-Following this format will result in a workable document that can be used to understand the problem and elicit requirements that will lead to a winning solution.
+- To provide students with a variety of resources to help them explore their interests and potential careers.
+- To help students develop the skills and knowledge they need to succeed in their chosen careers.
+- To connect students with employers and find job placement opportunities.

-## 💡 Idea / Solution <a name = "idea"></a>
+## 💡 Project Activities: / Solution <a name = "idea"></a>

-This section is used to describe potential solutions.

-Once the ideal, reality, and consequences sections have been completed, and understood, it becomes easier to provide a solution for solving the problem.
+- Career assessments to help students identify their interests and strengths.
+- Job shadowing opportunities to give students the opportunity to see a career in action.
+- Mentorship programs to provide students with guidance and support from experienced professionals.
+- Workshops on resume writing, interview skills, and professional development.
+- Job fairs, networking events, and online job boards to help students connect with employers and find job placement opportunities.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>